jpesce/store-framework/README.md

-# store-framework-template
+# store-framework
-The template repository for the Store Framework course on Learning Lab.
+VTEX's Store Framework course on Learning Lab.

+> :package: Course finished so the repository is archived.
+To see the answers for a specific assignment, check out the code on the [corresponding branch](https://github.com/jpesce/store-framework/branches).